-One of the key regions of interest for PlatSearch is France.
-Formerly one of the larger European producers of metals such as lead-zinc-silver, gold and uranium, production and interest in mining within France declined rapidly from about the mid 1980's.
-The last significant metal mine closed around 2002 and no new exploration licences have been granted for more than two decades.
+One of the key regions of interest for PlatSearch is France which was formerly one of the larger European producers of metals such as lead-zinc-silver, gold and uranium.
+Interest in mining within France declined rapidly from about the mid 1980's with the last significant metal mine closing around 2002 and no new exploration licences granted for more than two decades.
 Large parts of the main mineral provinces of France are essentially unexplored, with little modern exploration or application of recent advances in the concepts of ore deposit formation.